swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 The focus of this pitch is the structural properties of capture types and how regular expression patterns compose to form new capture types.
 The semantics of string matching, its effect on the capture types (i.e.
-`UnicodeScalarView.SubSequence` or `Substring`), the result builder syntax, or the literal syntax will be discussed in future pitches.
+`UnicodeScalarView.SubSequence` or `Substring`), and the result builder syntax will be discussed in future pitches.

 For background on Declarative String Processing, see related topics:
 - [Declarative String Processing Overview](https://forums.swift.org/t/declarative-string-processing-overview/52459)